 Tapestry segments are a classification of household types.
 According to ESRI, Tapestry Segmentation “provides an accurate, detailed description of America’s neighborhoods—U.S. residential areas are divided into 67 distinctive segments based on their socioeconomic and demographic composition.”

-Each segment has full profile that includes demographic information and market preferences.
+Each segment has a full profile that includes demographic information and market preferences.
 The segment profiles can be further explored at the ESRI Demographics website.
-Below are the top Tapestry Segmentations for this study area.
+This tool informs business planning to better understand consumer preferences and purchasing power in a given area.
+Below are the top Tapestry Segmentations with the study area.

 East Bluff: Traditional Living

 For the East Bluff, the Traditional Living Segmentation ranked highest and is described as residents who live primarily in low-density, settled neighborhoods in the Midwest: